 The mother came down and apologized to me.
 She confirmed that in the past, he’d been a problem drinker, getting angry and going on drinking binges for days at a time.
-He had been sober for the last few months, following an alcohol related death in the family, but apparently he had relapsed the night before, and now we were going to be in for a long ride.
+He had been sober for the last few months with the help of a local Help Me Stop center, following an alcohol related death in the family, but apparently he had relapsed the night before, and now we were going to be in for a long ride.

 I remembered that a few weeks prior, he had introduced me to his cousin, who I’d known as one of the town drunks.
 His face was scarred and swollen in spots, from years of being fall-down drunk, and catching the occasional beating.
 They referred to him affectionately as ET – as in Extra Terrestrial – because of his swollen, distorted face.
 My landlord didn’t look like that – he was a happy and smiling man.
 ET was the kind of burnt out drunk who as just drinking to stay alive.
 I’d often see him, drinking quietly on the side of the road.
 If he was sober enough to recognize me, he’s nod slowly in my direction, but that was the extent of his interaction with me or anyone I ever saw him with.
 He certainly didn’t have the energy or the enthusiasm to hurt anyone.
 But I was still unsure about my landlord.
 Despite his normally jovial manner, drinking brought out the evil in him – it made him an angry and unpredictable.